odelaneau/shapeit4/README.md

 - It leverages phase information contained in sequencing reads.
 It is designed to be run after a first step of haplotype assembly that regroups heterozygous genotypes into phase sets.
 - It accounts for sets of pre-phased genotypes (i.e. haplotype scaffold).
 The scaffold can be derived either from family data or large reference panels.
 - It reads and writes files using HTSlib for better I/O performance in either VCF or BCF formats.
-- It re-implements genotype graph and HMM routines or better hardware usage and performance.
+- The genotype graph and HMM routines have been re-implemented for better hardware usage and performance.
-- It provides the code in an open source format (licence MIT) on github.
+- The source code is provided in an open source format (licence MIT) on github.

 If you use the SHAPEIT4 in your research work, please cite the following paper: